hermangroup/docs/introduction/how-to-buy.rst

   https://coinfinity.co

-  Coinfinity offers Dash and Bitcoin broker services in Austria and Germany, as well as through their coupon-based `Bitcoinbon
+  Coinfinity offers Historia and Bitcoin broker services in Austria and Germany, as well as through their coupon-based `Bitcoinbon
   <https://www.bitcoinbon.at/>`_ service.